TuhinM-6809/TuhinM_BlueStampPortfolio/index.md

-# Project Name Here
+# Arduino Starter Project
-Replace this text with a brief description (2-3 sentences) of your project.
-This description should draw the reader in and make them interested in what you've built.
-You can include what the biggest challenges, takeaways, and triumphs from completing the project were.
-As you complete your portfolio, remember your audience is less familiar than you are with all that your project entails!
+The Arduino Starter Project provided a basic foundation for learning soldering and coding with Arduino.
+As part of the project, I built a Proto Shield for the Arduino UNO.
+This Proto Shield featured a reset button, resistors, LEDs, and rails for wire inputs.
+Using the Proto Shield, the Arduino UNO, and breadboard I built a circuit with a LED that was controlled by a button.
+I coded this button and LED using Arduino IDE, an application that uploaded code to the Arduino UNO.
+I used conditional statements to detect button presses and translate the result gained into a signal to turn the LED on or off.

-You should comment out all portions of your portfolio that you have not completed yet, as well as any instructions:
+//You should comment out all portions of your portfolio that you have not completed yet, as well as any instructions:
 ```HTML
 <!--- This is an HTML comment in Markdown -->
 <!--- Anything between these symbols will not render on the published site -->